 Other potential side effects of chemotherapy for uterine cancer include the inability to become pregnant in the future and experiencing early menopause, if the patient has not already had a hysterectomy (see “Surgery” above).
 Talk with your doctor before treatment starts if you want to preserve your fertility.
 Rarely, some drugs cause some hearing loss.
 Others may cause kidney damage.
 Patients may be given extra fluid intravenously to protect their kidneys.
 Talk with your doctor about what side effects you may experience with chemotherapy and how they can be prevented or managed.

 Learn more about the basics of chemotherapy.

 Hormone therapy is used to slow the growth of certain types of uterine cancer cells that have receptors to the hormones on them.
 These tumors are generally adenocarcinomas and are grade 1 or 2.

 Hormone therapy for uterine cancer often involves a high dose of the sex hormone progesterone given in pill form.
-Other hormone therapies include hormone-expressing intrauterine devices (IUDs) and the aromatase inhibitors (AIs), such as anastrozole (Arimidex), letrozole (Femara), and exemestane (Aromasin), which are often used for the treatment of breast cancer.
+Other hormone therapies include hormone-expressing intrauterine devices (IUDs) and aromatase inhibitors (AIs), such as anastrozole (Arimidex), letrozole (Femara), and exemestane (Aromasin), which are often used for the treatment of breast cancer.
 An AI is a drug that reduces the amount of the hormone estrogen in a woman's body by stopping tissues and organs other than the ovaries from producing it.
 Hormone therapy may also be used for women who cannot have surgery or radiation therapy, or it can be used in combination with other types of treatment.
 Learn more about the basics of hormone therapy.

 Side effects of hormone therapy may include fluid retention, increase in appetite, insomnia, muscle aches, and weight gain.
 Most side effects are manageable with the help of your health care team.
 Talk with your doctor about what you can expect.